costa-group/gasol_ml/README.md

 # Using a model within another Python program

-The modules [opt_predictor.py](./opt_predictor.py) and [bound_predictor.py](./bound_predictor.py) can be used to use an existing model in another Python program (they use information as comments).
+The modules [opt_predictor.py](./opt_predictor.py) and [bound_predictor.py](./bound_predictor.py) can be used to use an existing model in another Python program (these files inlucde usage information as comments).
 Within the GASOL optimizer they are used on the different models available in the directory [models](./models).